rust-lang/rfcs/text/0000-integer-conversions.md

 2. Use a separate trait for lossless conversions instead of `Into`, e.g.

+    ```
     pub trait Widen<Target>: Sized {
         fn widen(self) -> Target;
     }
+    ```

     It would still make sense to implement `Into` for lossless integer conversions, because they are totally reasonable conversions and `Into` is by definition a trait for, well, reasonable conversions.
 In this case a separate trait `Widen` would feel like a duplication.
-The trait `Widen` will have to live in the prelude, just like `Into`, otherwise it will be rarely used, because the alternative (`as`) doesn't require importing anything (something similar already happens with `ptr::null` vs `0 as *const T`).
+The trait `Widen` will have to live in the prelude, like `Into`, otherwise it will be rarely used, because the alternative (`as`) doesn't require importing anything (something similar already happens with `ptr::null` vs `0 as *const T`).
 Adding new names to the prelude may be considered a drawback.

-3. Core language solution for lossless conversions, e.g. new operator `as^` or `lossless_as`.
+3. Core language solution for lossless conversions, e.g. new operator `as^` or `lossless_as` or unary plus.
 This is much more intrusive and doesn't probably pull its weight.
 It would still make sense to implement `Into` for lossless integer conversions, because they are reasonable conversions.
 There's a non-zero chance that `Into` will get its own language sugar somewhere in the remote future.

 4. Make lossless integer conversions implicit at language level.
 This alternative is not pursued.
 In the relevant thread on internals many people spoke against this alternative and it had no consensus.
-Moreover, originally the absence of these conversions is [4](by design) and not just an omission.
+Moreover, originally the absence of these conversions is [by design][4] and not just an omission.

 5. Methods `as()`/`wrapping_as()/...` may look better but `as` can't be used as a method name.